News & Insights

 This episode offers a practical and thoughtful look at leadership, showing that whether in the military or in business, the principles of trust, humility, and team-first thinking are what ultimately drive lasting success.

 Hey everybody and welcome to the next episode of thinking independently.
-I’m Nick LoPresti, Chief of Staff with Good Life Companies, joined today by Connor Delaney, the CEO of Good Life Companies.
-Welcome back, Connor.
+I’m Nick LoPresti, Chief of Staff with Good Life Companies, joined today by Conor Delaney, the CEO of Good Life Companies.
+Welcome back, Conor.

 Background that are fairly interesting and we want to talk a little bit about we’re pulling it all out.
 Yeah, we really are We’re gonna fight he’s under the gun.
 Yeah 26 years 26 years and the air force and lots of lots of accolades to your name including right 2700 hours in the cockpit 340 of those in combat missions